keviin0/UnityPerfetto/README.md

 * Clearly grouped **Publishers**, which can visualize **Slices** (intervals of time) ⏳ & **Counters** (instantaneous) 📉
 * Decoupled design with provided `PerfettoTraceManager` to prevent populating codebase with messy ad hoc benchmarking code 🧹
 * Easily attach metadata to any event with `PerfettoDictionary` 🏷️
 * Multithreaded to avoid overhead from writing to file ⚡️
+* Protobuf serialized (native to Perfetto meaning more robust extensible functionality and 50%+ smaller than JSON) 📦

 <img src="assets/example.jpg">